 In 1950, voters sent him to the Minnesota Senate, representing Dodge and Mower counties.
 He moved to Red Wing after the 1953 session and to become a junior partner to Editor-Publisher Al Marshall.
 Duff bought Marshall out in 1960.
 Duff hired Arlin Albrecht, and eventually the men purchased 20 other community newspapers in Minnesota and western Wisconsin.

 Red Wing, however, remained Duff’s home.
-From there he traveled extensively — first on reporting trips to the Soviet Union, Norway, Kenya, India and the Middle East, South Africa, China and Eastern Europe, and then across the nation and throughout the globe in semi-retirement.
+From there he traveled extensively — first on reporting trips to the Soviet Union, Norway, Kenya, India and the Middle East, Australia, New Zealand, South Africa, China and Eastern Europe, and then across the nation and throughout the globe in semi-retirement.